danny8376/rubygems-mirror-lite/README.md

 However, at most time, you won't want to run it manually.

-You can write an init.d script for init system, or a service file for systemd system.
+You can write an init.d script for init systems, or a service file for systemd systems.

 There is an example for systemd service file at examples/rubygems-dep-api-server.service